Linaro/lava/doc/v2/installing_on_debian.rst

 Installing on Debian Jessie
 ===========================

+.. caution:: Deprecated - new LAVA instances should no longer use Debian Jessie.

 Debian Jessie was released on April 25th, 2015, containing a full set of packages to install LAVA at version 2014.9.
 Debian stable releases of LAVA do not receive updates to LAVA directly, so a simple install on Jessie will only